JulianGmp/vscode-openscad-formatter/README.md

 *Important: you will have to install clang-format yourself, it is not shipped with this extension.*

-*Note: this extension does not provide syntax highlighting or other language features for OpenSCAD files, please take a look at the [Antyos.openscad](https://marketplace.visualstudio.com/items?itemName=Antyos.openscad) extension instead.*
+*Note: this extension does not provide syntax highlighting or other language features for OpenSCAD files directly, instead it pulls [Antyos.openscad](https://marketplace.visualstudio.com/items?itemName=Antyos.openscad) as a dependency.*

 ## Extension Settings